DV (video format): Magnetic tape

+Panasonic stipulated use of a particular magnetic-tape formulation—metal particle (MP)—as an inherent part of its DVCPRO family of formats.
+Regular DV tape uses Metal Evaporate (ME) formulation (which, as the name suggests, uses physical vapor deposition to deposit metal onto the tape), which was pioneered for use in Hi8 camcorders.

+Small size (MiniDV)

-Small cassettes (66 x 48 x 12.2 mm), also known as S-size or DVC or MiniDV cassettes, had been intended for amateur use, but have become accepted in professional productions as well.
-MiniDV cassettes are used for recording baseline DV, DVCAM, and HDV.
-These cassettes come in lengths up to about 14~20.8GB for 63 or 90min minutes of DV or HDV video.
-When recording in DVCAM, these cassettes hold up to 41 minutes of video.
-There are some 83-minute versions but these use thinner tape than the 63-minute ones, and Panasonic advised against playing these cassettes in DVCPRO decks.
+Small cassettes (66 x 48 x 12.2 mm), also known as S-size or MiniDV cassettes, had been intended for amateur use, but were accepted in professional productions as well.
+MiniDV cassettes were used for recording baseline DV, DVCAM, and HDV.
+These cassettes came in capacities up to 14–20.8 GB for 63 or 90 minutes of DV or HDV.

+Medium size

-Medium or M-size cassettes (97.5 × 64.5 × 14.6 mm), which are about the size of eight-millimeter cassettes, are used in professional Panasonic equipment and are often called DVCPRO tapes.
+Medium or M-size cassettes (97.5 × 64.5 × 14.6 mm), which are about the size of eight-millimeter cassettes, were used in professional Panasonic equipment and are often called DVCPRO tapes.
 Panasonic video recorders that accept medium cassette can play back from and record to medium cassette in different flavors of DVCPRO format; they will also play small cassettes containing DV or DVCAM recording via an adapter.
-These cassettes come in lengths up to 66 minutes for DVCPRO, 33 minutes for DVCPRO50 and DVCPRO HD-LP, and 16 minutes for the original DVCPRO HD.